Video shows final seconds leading to horrific crash that killed family of 7

-All were killed, including Robinson and his passenger, Tanaga Ravel Miller.
-Another driver was left seriously injured.

-The newly released videos show Robinson’s maroon Dodge Challenger speeding toward the intersection and the family’s white minivan in the intersection.
+The newly released videos show Robinson’s maroon Dodge Challenger speeding toward the intersection and the family’s white minivan can be seen in the intersection.
 The video stops prior to impact.

-North Las Vegas Police said they had not seen a mass casualty traffic collision like this before.
+According to North Las Vegas Police, they had not seen a mass casualty traffic collision like this before.

 The children ranged from five to 15 years old.
 Their mother, Erlinda Zacarias also lost her brother and two step-sons in the crash.
 She said her life will be forever changed.